2024 Individual Support Grant Recipients Announced

 Shown: Adolph Gottlieb talking with Cecil Hemley at the Provincetown Art Association, sitting in front of Expectation of Evil (1945), Summer 1949.
 Photographer: Bill Witt.

-Shown: Adolph Gottlieb, Expectation of Evil, 1945, oil, gouache & tempera on canvas, 43 1/8 x 27 1/8 inches, currently in the collection of the Los Angeles County Museum of Art.
+Shown: Adolph Gottlieb, Expectation of Evil, 1945, oil, gouache & tempera on canvas, 43 1/8 x 27 1/8", currently in the collection of the Los Angeles County Museum of Art.

 On August 11th, Gottlieb organized a panel and led the discussion for the topic "French vs. U.S. Art Today."
 The topic caused much debate among the audience and comments in the press from as far away as New York and Washington, DC.
 Forum 49 turned out to be a model for interdisciplinary artists' symposia, lectures, readings, events, and regular discussion groups like "The Club" in New York.
 It also made Provincetown a destination for more artists and others interested in new ideas.